titoghose/Q-Pi/README.md

 ### Dependencies

-These are the prerequisites for running this programme and installation instructions given below.
+These are the dependencies needed for running this program and installation instructions given below.

 ```
 Python 2.7.*